Warmongul/TidyData/README.md

 ## CodeBook.md

-Contains a description script study design and output variables
+Contains a study design and description of output variables